-1- A letter in French signed by the supervisor and addressed to Father Michel Scheuer (Honourable Father Michel SCHEUER, revealed Jesuit), briefly indicating:
+1- A letter in French signed by the supervisor and addressed to Father Michel Scheuer (Honorable Father Michel SCHEUER, revealed Jesuit), briefly indicating:

 Research objective - problem - questions - hypotheses - methodology and techniques adopted - study community and sample - research ethics.
-It is accompanied by:

-- Study tools: The prefaces include ethical standards, response procedures, addresses of the researcher and the director (see annexes). - Permissions required: - the agreement of the competent authority of the Ministry of Education and Higher Education if the study is to be applied in public schools.
-And agreements from school directors to conduct the study in their schools. - the agreement of the school administration if the study is to be applied in private schools. - 2- A copy of the master's proposal or the thesis' proposal. - 3- The file must be sent to the Director of the Research Laboratory, Professor Yvette Gharib, at the following address: yvette.gharib@usj.edu.lb
+- 2- Study tools: Instruments used should be properly introduced to include ethical standards, response procedures, addresses of the researcher and the director (see Appendices below for samples). - 3- Permissions required: - the agreement of the relevant authority of the Ministry of Education and Higher Education if the study is to be applied in public schools.
+And agreements from school directors to conduct the study in their schools. - the agreement of the school administration if the study is to be applied in private schools. - 4- A copy of the master's proposal or the thesis' proposal.

+The file must be sent to the Director of the Research Laboratory, Professor Yvette Gharib, at the following address: yvette.gharib@usj.edu.lb